alandefreitas/futures/docs/adaptors/continuations.md

 The free function [then] allows us to create task graphs with future continuations regardless of underlying support for lazy continuations.

+!!! info "Better future adaptors"

+    This library includes:

+    - Large set of [**composition** operations](#senders-and-receivers), such as [when_all] and [when_any]
+        - Easier composition of task graphs
+        - Syntax closer to the existing future types users are used to
+    - The future adaptors still work for existing future types
+    - Adaptors are also provided to facilitate the creation of cyclic task graphs
+    - Continuations are attached to old future types with a single polling future
+    - Integrations with Asio are provided, such as completion tokens and async IO operations.

 ## Lazy continuations

 The function [then] changes its behavior according to the traits [is_continuable] defined for the previous future type.